alexhagiopol/cracking-the-coding-interview/README.md

 Here are some ways you can help:

 0. Fixing mistakes.
-1. Solving unsolved problems (see the completion progress table below).
+1. Solving unsolved problems in either language (see the completion progress table below).
 2. Improving existing solutions with better performance or clarity.
 3. Adding more unit tests or refactoring to increase the test coverage %.
 4. Implementing C++ test coverage measurement using [gcov](http://gcc.gnu.org/onlinedocs/gcc/Gcov.html).